jessamynsmith/twitterbot/README.rst

    Provides storage for since_id.
 Twitter uses sinFile in which to store last retrieved since_id.
 Defaults to using the filesystem
    ('./.since_id.txt').
 You may set a value in the file to start handling mentions at a particular message id.
+- TWITTER_DRY_RUN
+   If set to True, messages will be logged rather than actually posting them to Twitter.

 **Customization**